 It has been hard for Ukraine to completely cut ties with Russia.
-For one, Ukrainians rely on their neighbor to the east for coal and gas, but the people of Ukraine also have strong cultural connections to Russia.
+For one, Ukrainians rely on their neighbors to the east for coal and gas, but the people of Ukraine also have strong cultural connections to Russia.
 For years, the country seemed to vacillate — some presidents of Ukraine leaned west toward Europe, some oriented east toward Russia.

 As for the statues of Lenin and other symbols of communism in the built environment: in western Ukraine, where people felt less loyalty to the Soviet era, these symbols came down quickly after independence.
-However, in eastern Ukraine the statues mostly stayed put.
+However, in eastern Ukraine, the statues mostly stayed put.
 The will to remove them just wasn’t there.

 Then in 2013, when the pro-Russia president Viktor Yanukovych tried to back out of a deal to bring Ukraine closer to joining the European Union, protests broke out, and the people began pulling down Lenin statues on their own.
 The tide had turned.
 Ukrainians were in the streets saying they didn’t want to be tied to Russia anymore.
-So many statues were pulled down that there was even a name for the phenomenon: “Leninopad” (which translates as “Leninfall” or “the falling of the lenins”).
+So many statues were pulled down that there was even a name for the phenomenon: “Leninopad” (which translates as “Leninfall” or “the falling of the Lenins”).